 Film and screen

-When it comes to the film industry, the Gold Coast has it all.
+When it comes to the film and screen industry, the Gold Coast has it all.
 From perfect weather and diverse locations to world-class production facilities and a huge local network of skilled technical screen workers, our city is a rising force in the global film and television industry.

 From beautiful beaches and national parks to hinterland retreats, cane fields and sub-tropical rainforests, the Gold Coast’s unparalleled natural landscape plays a significant role in attracting national and international film productions to the city.
 However, it is not the only feature attracting blockbusters to the shores of the Gold Coast.
 The Gold Coast boasts the largest studio lot in the southern hemisphere and has built a reputation for having some of the best crew in the world.